mrucker/kpirl-kla/README.md

 ## Algorithm Functions

-These methods need to be implemented in order to use any of this package's algorithms on a new domain.
+These methods need to be implemented in order to use any of this repository's algorithms on a new domain.

 ### KPIRL Functions